- 1 Who Should Get This Shower Caddy

 Before you go out and buy a “shower caddy” don’t.
 Why?
 Because you’ll likely end up with one of those monstrosities that hangs over your shower’s neck and does little to help you solve your quandary.
 You see, what you really want is this Suction Cup Shelf which sells for just $35 on Amazon.
 Not only does it install in seconds – yes seconds – but those suctions cups are industrial strength, which lock into place and have yet to move, shift or slip in the 3 weeks I’ve been testing it.

-So no drilling, no hanging, no balancing act.
+So no drilling, no hanging, no balancing act, no bottles upside-down or squished sideways.
 Just a clean shelf that fits anywhere you can mount its suction cups.
 And it even includes a soap dish.
-Plus it won’t rust because it’s plastic, unlike every other shower caddy I’ve ever tested.
+Plus it won’t rust because it’s plastic, unlike every other shower caddy (hanging shower caddy) I’ve ever tested.
 I know the word “plastic” has a negative connotation, but in this case its for the better.

 Who Should Get This Shower Caddy